Field Research Assistant

 Job Duties

-A Field Research Assistant position is available in the Northern Soybean Breeding Program to assist with field and seed lab activities.
+The Field Research Assistant position supports field and seed lab activities.
 This is a technical position in a plant breeding and research program.
-The successful candidate will assist with year round activities of the program and duties may include, but are not limited to: taking field notes (soybean flower color, pubescence color, maturity, plant erectness, plant height, plant stand counts, seed weight, and other field notes associated with a soybean breeding program), collecting soil and plant tissue samples, cleaning seed, packaging seed, quality control, working on planter and combine crews during the planting and harvest seasons, cross-pollinating soybean to produce hybrid lines, weeding and maintenance of field plots, and maintaining a clean work environment.
+Duties may include, but are not limited to: preparing seed for planting yield tests, working on planter crew to plant yield tests, cross-pollination of soybean lines to produce hybrid lines, collecting plant tissue samples, weeding and maintenance of field plots, taking field notes (soybean flower color, pubescence color, maturity, plant erectness, plant height, plant stand counts, seed weight, and other field notes associated with a soybean breeding program), seed cleaning, quality control, working on combine crews during harvest, and maintaining a clean work environment.

 Required Skills